A&M to make decision on coach 'very shortly'

 COLLEGE STATION, Texas -- Texas A&M moved a step closer to hiring its next football coach on Thursday, holding a board of regents meeting to discuss the parameters of a contract offer and establish a timetable for landing its next coach, which could be Florida State's Jimbo Fisher.

-Sources told ESPN.com earlier this week that the Aggies are preparing to make a lucrative offer to Fisher.
+Sources told ESPN earlier this week that the Aggies are preparing to make Fisher one of the sport's highest-paid coaches with an annual salary of more than $7 million.

 Asked what he's looking for in Texas A&M's next coach, Sharp deadpanned: "Nothing serious, just want him to win a national championship."